rsvim/rsvim.github.io/docs/manual/command_line_interface/README.md

 # Command Line Interface

-This section introduces the `rsvim` command line:
+This section introduces the `rsvim` command line.
+Here are all the arguments and options:

 ```text
 RSVIM - The VIM editor reinvented in Rust+TypeScript